notRobot200/Task1GroupBD1/README.md

 I add file .txt use account faishalyb and I delete it use my account after I made sure I gave orders to my group mates to try to add files in main

+How I push my file to repository ?
+I use command line add remote origin <my repo url> and then I push it How my team mate push file to my repository ?
+He tried the same as me but he got an error like this "error : failed to push some refs to <my repo url>", and my group have no idea for this
+After that he used an alternative solution by adding the file directly via git hub.

 Thanks.